awsugkochi/awsugkochi/src/pages/about/index.md

 ### Contact us

-Drop a mail to hiabhilash@gmail.com / dijeeshpnair@gmail.com.
+Drop a mail to info@awsugkochi.in